christian-taillon/christian-taillon/README.md

 <h2 align="center"> My name is Christian Taillon</h2>

+I am a Christian, husband, and a father to a beautiful wonderful girl.

-I am a Christian, a husband to a wonderful wife, a Cyber Security Practitioner, and a very novice developer.
+I work in the field of CyberSecurity with hobbies in the domain of [ linux  ] I am a Christian, a husband to a wonderful wife, a Cyber Security Practitioner, and a very novice developer.

-In my day job, I contribute to Grand Canyon Education's IT Security team as a Threat Response Engineer.
-My efforts focus on improving the Security team's operational tools and capabilities to efficiently detect and effectively respond to threats.
-This is done primarily through work relating to <b>SIEM</b>, <b>EDR</b>, <b>NTA</b>, and an evolving <b>Threat Intelligence</b> program.
+In my day job at [Grand Canyon Education](https://www.gce.com/)'s IT Security team, I work as a Threat Response Engineer.
+My focus is on deploying, maintaining, or enhancing operational tools for threat detection, prevention, and response using **[SIEM](https://christiant.io/spl)**, **[EDR](https://christiant.io/logscale_beg_guide)**, **[NTA](https://christiant.io/snort-suricata-guide)**.
+I also lead security efforts in several **Vulnerability** areas: **Code Security**, **Cloud Security**, and **Host Vulnerability Detection**.
+We maintain  small Threat Huntting practice **[Threat Hunting](https://christiantaillon.medium.com/part-time-threat-hunting-considering-its-efficacy-85598a9d339) and an reliy on a growing **Threat Intelligence** program.

-I would love to spend most of my days working out of vim or atom, a few SSH sessions, and a web browser and build cool dashboards, searches, and tools in <b>Splunk</b>.
-However, my day job involves supporting a fantastic SOC in both solutions and operations, so I don't always get what I want. 😉 When not helping lead response for escalated incidents, I find myself  deploying or improving various security detection, monitoring, and response controls or leading development toward a mature <b>COTH</b> program.

-Once the workday is over and scattered in between, I enjoy contributing to the <b>Threat Intelligence</b> community via research and <b> TI Content Development</b>.
-I love to mess around in the fun world of <b>DevOps</b> and <b>Red Team Automation</b> in my home lab.
-Excited about the role of <b>DevSecOps</b>.
-While I spend most of my time in Ops, I am working to improve myself as a developer to actualize ideas and contribute to others fighting cyber-criminals.
+Outside work, I am a strong believe in the effecicacy and efficiency of OpenSource with minor contributions to the [OpenWebUI](https://openwebui.com/u/christiant/) community and a decently active GitHub with with most of my repositories being public (MIT/Apache Licensed).

+I also contribute to the **Threat Intelligence** community via my role in leading the [Arizona Cyber Threat Response Alliance](https://actraaz.org/), Threat Hunting Presenations such as [Beconimg the Predator and Not the Prey](https://www.youtube.com/watch?v=f4kPxj9jzqU) and [Qbot: Can Ducks Teach us to Shre](https://www.youtube.com/live/UDQAMxdofkY?si=B9sX04JDvrZsltn5), research and content development such as [Log4Shell Hunt](https://github.com/christian-taillon/log4shell-hunting) and [Sunburst Hunt](https://github.com/christian-taillon/sunburst-hunting).
+It is in both a [Grand Canyon University](https://www.gcu.edu/) capacity and an ACTRA capacity that I support a growing student ThreatIntelligence Academy and Apprentiship Program [TISU](https://www.youtube.com/watch?v=_4uO6nu93I8).

 When AFK, I try to get out and hike, kayak, or explore God's green earth in some capacity with my best friend and biggest supporter, my amazing and wonderful wife. <br> <br>
 #### Current Roles
 In Cybersecurity, we don't have the luxury of time.
 Our work demands persistence, proactivity, and collaboration.
 I believe that you don't need to work at the same company to be on the same team.

 [Grand Canyon Education](https://www.gce.com/) <br>
-My day job is as a <b> Threat Response Engineer </b> working out of the <b>Phoenix, Arizona</b> area.
-I was also responsible for developing a Threat Intelligence and now Threat Hunting program.
-In this role, I am also responsible for handling most of our <b>Cyber Forensic Analysis</b>.
+My day job is as a <b> Threat Response Engineer </b> working out of the <b>Phoenix, Arizona</b> area. .

 [Arizona Cyber Threat Response Alliance](https://www.actraaz.org/) <br>
 I am also a <b>Global Watch Center Handler</b> and Core Contributor for ACTRA.
 I also lead our Threat Intelligence Exchanges, help develop tools for our operations, and I am an instructor at ACTRA's Academy.